Srilasya22/CustomerPersistenceForecasting-MLOps/README.md

 # Customer Persistence Forecasting-MLOps

-Customer persistence forecasting is like predicting whether the customer will churn or not so that advanced machine learning techniques and MLOps strategies can be used to retain the customers.Dive into customer data and develop personalized retention plans that keep everyone happy and coming back for seconds!
+Customer persistence forecasting is like predicting whether the customer will churn or not so that advanced machine learning techniques and MLOps strategies can be used to retain the customers.

 ## About the project